almostearthling/when-command/support/docs/cli.md

 - `-h`/`--help`: print a brief help message about commands and options.

 > **Note**: In order to simplify the usage of **When**, many values that could have been implemented as parameters are instead left as defaults that cannot be changed, at least for now, if not via direct intervention on the code.

+This version of **When** uses [poetry](https://python-poetry.org/) to manage dependencies and to provide a suitable environment for a source distribution, therefore after running `poetry install` in the project directory to install all necessary Python dependencies, **When** can also be launched as `poetry run when COMMAND [OPTIONS]`.

+## Toolbox

+The `tool` command provides various utilities that can help in the setup of **When** for a desktop environment.
+Each utility is invoked by means of a subcommand, which might possibly have variants.
+The following list explains the available subcommands:

+* `--install-whenever`: downloads and installs the latest version of **whenever** for the current user
+* `--create-shortcuts`: create the **When** desktop shortcuts (for both the configuration utility and for the resident application) for the current user in the _Start_ or _Applications_ menu -- depending on the host platform; accepts the following modifiers
+  * `--autostart`: creates a shortcut that launches the resident version of **When** when the user logs in
+  * `--desktop`: also creates icons on the desktop
+* ...
+* `--quiet`: applies to all the operations described above, and inhibits printing messages to the console.

+These subcommands cannot be combined.
+The **whenever** installation step should be performed first if there is no working copy of the core scheduler on the system.

 ## See Also